LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Experiments

-\textbf{Consistency Across Datasets:} The model's ability to achieve the best MSE scores in a significant number of scenarios reinforces its robustness and generalizability to diverse forecasting challenges.
-The performance stability observed across different datasets suggests that LATST effectively learns and captures underlying temporal patterns, enabling it to adapt well to varying data distributions and dynamics.
-For example, in the Traffic dataset, LATST maintains lower MSE values even at longer prediction horizons, indicating its resilience against overfitting and its capacity to generalize beyond training conditions.
+\textbf{Consistency Across Datasets:} LATST’s ability to achieve the best MSE scores in a significant number of scenarios further reinforces its robustness and generalizability across diverse forecasting challenges.
+This performance stability across different datasets suggests that LATST effectively learns and captures the underlying temporal patterns, allowing it to adapt well to varying data distributions and dynamics.
+For instance, in the Traffic dataset, LATST consistently maintains lower MSE values even at longer prediction horizons, illustrating its resilience against overfitting and its capacity to generalize beyond training conditions.